haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/design_config.md

 Your `design_config_form.xml` is merged with the same files from the other modules.
 So there is no need to copy their content, you only need to add your customizations.

-To customize an existing entity, declare only those options, the values of which are customized, do not copy its entire configuration.
-For example, if you only want to rename the **Other Settings** field set, your form configuration must contain the following:
+To customize an existing entity, declare only those options, the values of which are customized, do not copy its entire configuration. 例如， if you only want to rename the **Other Settings** field set, your form configuration must contain the following:

 {%highlight xml%}
 <?xml version="1.0" encoding="UTF-8"?>